garyzhubc/STAT406-2017/Lecture7/README.md

 Less desirable properties of LASSO
 ----------------------------------

--   Not "variable selection"-consistent
+-   Not "variable selection"-consistent.
--   Not oracle
+-   Not oracle.
--   Tends to only pick one variable (randomly) from groups of correlated ones
+-   Tends to only pick one variable (randomly) from groups of correlated ones.

 Elastic net
 -----------